KomputeProject/kompute/README.md

 * Follows Mozilla C++ Style Guide https://www-archive.mozilla.org/hacking/mozilla-style-guide.html
     + Uses post-commit hook to run the linter, you can set it up so it runs the linter before commit
-* Uses vcpkg for finding the dependencies, it's the recommanded set up to retrieve the libraries
     + All dependencies are defined in vcpkg.json
 * Uses cmake as build system, and provides a top level makefile with recommended command
 * Uses xxd (or xxd.exe windows 64bit port) to convert shader spirv to header files
-* Uses doxygen and sphinx
+* Uses doxygen and sphinx for documentation and autodocs
+* Uses vcpkg for finding the dependencies, it's the recommanded set up to retrieve the libraries

 ##### Updating documentation